zkriszti/noemi/src/content/pages/Valami.md

 ---
 title: About - MD testing
 slug: valami
-is_on_frontpage: true
+isOnFrontpage: true
+backgroundColor: "#FFFFFF"

 ---
 This section is about Noémi.

 import About from '\~/pages/About.vue'
 <About />